yoctoproject/poky/documentation/profile-manual/usage.rst

-The coverage below details some of the most common ways you'll likely want to apply the tool; full documentation can be found either within the tool itself or in the man pages at
+The coverage below details some of the most common ways you'll likely want to apply the tool; full documentation can be found either within the tool itself or in the manual pages at
 `perf(1) <https://linux.die.net/man/1/perf>`__.

 Perf Setup